此内容的本地化语言页面暂未提供。我们将不断努力以提供本地化语言版本。感谢您的关注。

 After you create a public zone, an NS record set is generated, which specifies the DNS servers provided by the DNS service.

 If DNS server addresses of the domain name are not those in the NS record set, the DNS service will not be able to resolve the domain name.
-You must change the DNS server addresses of the domain name on the registrar's website.
+You must change the DNS server addresses of the domain name in the registrar's system.

 Generally, the changes to DNS servers will take effect within 48 hours, but the time may vary depending on the domain name registrar's cache duration.